Final Fantasy XI: Gameplay

 Final Fantasy XI is a massively multiplayer online role-playing game (MMORPG), and differs from previous titles in the series in several ways.
 Unlike the predefined main characters of previous Final Fantasy titles, players are able to customize their characters in limited ways, including selecting from one of five races and choosing their gender, facial style, hair color, body size, job, and nation allegiance.
-Also diverging from previous games in the series, the game takes place in a fully three-dimensional landscape with enemies freely roaming in it, allowing battles to occur in real time as opposed to the random encounters used in previous games - a trend continued in every numbered Final Fantasy title since.
+Also diverging from previous games in the series, the game takes place in a fully three-dimensional landscape with enemies freely roaming in it, allowing battles to occur in real time as opposed to the random encounters used in previous games — a trend continued in every numbered Final Fantasy title since.

 There are currently 16 public game worlds available for play, down from 32 at the game's height, with approximately 15,000 to 20,000 players in each.
-A private Test Server was opened to eligible players to aid in feedback of updates in development for the game in mid-2011.
+A private Test Server was opened to eligible players to provide feedback on updates in development for the game in mid-2011.
 The servers are named after summoned monsters from previous Final Fantasy titles, such as Ifrit and Diabolos.
 Players have the ability to move between servers, though Square Enix charges a "world transfer" fee to do so.
 There are no region-specific or system-specific servers, and unlike most online games, players of different languages play in the same world and can interact through automatic language translation from a library of translated phrases.
-The game servers are run by Square Enix as part of their PlayOnline network.

 Interface

 A player engages in a dialog sequence to advance the story.

 Players have the option of using any combination of a keyboard, mouse, and controller to play Final Fantasy XI.
 While, by default, a player using a PlayStation 2 or an Xbox 360 uses a virtual/in-game keyboard option, the player is able to use an external keyboard that is USB compatible for communication within the game.
-The head-up display in Final Fantasy XI consists of a log window, menus, and several game information elements.
+The heads-up display in Final Fantasy XI consists of a log window, menus, and several game information elements.
 The log window at the bottom of the screen displays system messages, battle messages, and text input by other players.
 Players may choose to filter what appears in the log window.
-"Menus" allow the player to access different commands, status windows, and configuration options.
-The "action command menu" appears just above the log window and gives the player several options to interact with the game world.
-Several menu options are available through the use of keyboard shortcuts, as well.
+Menus allow the player to access different commands, status windows, and configuration options.
+The "action command" menu appears just above the log window and gives the player several options to interact with the game world.
+Several menu options are available through the use of keyboard shortcuts as well.